-But there’s one piece of sensitive information many people don’t think twice about posting for the whole world to see:
+Sure, most of the time, we know when we’re overdoing it.
+But that one piece of sensitive information many people don’t think twice about posting for the whole world to see?
+Kid photos.

 Your son just won his first soccer championship, and so you decide to post a picture on Facebook of his team holding their trophy.